Cavon Walker

-Cavon Walker (born July 4, 1994) is an American football defensive end for the Vegas Vipers of the XFL.
+Cavon Walker (born July 4, 1994) is an American former professional football defensive end.
 He played college football at Maryland.

-High school career
+Early life

 Walker was a three-star recruit coming out of high school.
 Walker committed to play football at Maryland.

 College career

 Walker played college football at Maryland.

 Professional career

 Chicago Bears

 On April 28, 2018, Walker was signed by the Chicago Bears as an undrafted free agent.
 Walker was released during final roster cuts.

 Kansas City Chiefs

 Walker was signed to a reserve/future contract with the Kansas City Chiefs following the 2018 NFL season.
 Walker was waived during final roster cuts.

 New York Guardians

-Walker was selected by the New York Guardians in Phase 3 Round 8 of the 2020 XFL Draft.
+Walker was selected by the New York Guardians in Phase 3 Round 8 of the 2020 XFL draft.
 Walker led the XFL in sacks.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Pittsburgh Steelers

 Walker signed with the Pittsburgh Steelers on April 13, 2020.
 He was waived on September 5, 2020.